jblemoine/sinitres/README.md

 It was made as a proof of concept for an interview, and is not intended to be used in production.

-## Presentation and answers to questions
+## Presentation and answers to questions for the interview

 • **Choice of model and solution architecture, training, inference and license.**